AlanHietala/react-workshop/README.md

 ## Run Instructions

 Run `npm start` from the root of this repo.
-This will launch a webserver at [http://localhost:3001](http://localhost:3001){:target="_blank"} so simply point your browser there and you'll have the sample template up and running.
+This will launch a webserver at <a href="http://localhost:3001" target="_blank">http://localhost:3001</a> so simply point your browser there and you'll have the sample template up and running.

 # Project Structure